phy2000/um-kafka-connect/README.md

 # um-kafka-connect
-Sink and Source Connector for Ultramessaging/29West
+(WIP) Kafka Connect Sink and Source Connector for Ultramessaging/29West

+This README will be updated when the connector is functionally complete.